 5. Revenue Growth

 Revenue growth measures how a company increases its sales over time, reflecting its ability to expand in the market.
-Investors should prioritize companies with consistent or accelerating revenue growth as it signals potential for earnings growth.

 Revenue Growth Rate Formula: